 Programs: Interior Design

 This is another school that exclusively offers an interior design program.
-Interior Designers Institute students have been recognized in international design competitions.
-B.A. students participate in the school's internship program, which allows them to gain experience working for design firms while still in college.
+Students from this school have been recognized in international design competitions.
+Additionally, undergraduates can participate in the Institute's internship program, which allows them to gain experience working for design firms while still in college.

 Laguna College of Art and Design — Laguna Beach

-Programs: Animation, Fine Arts, Game Art, Design and Digital Media, Illustration
+Programs: Animation, Drawing and Painting, Experimental Animation, Extended Reality Design (XRD), Game Art, Graphic Design and Digital Media, Illustration, Illustration in Entertainment Design

-Laguna College of Art and Design has an extensive foundation program for first-year students that provides thorough preparation for success in their chosen fields.
-LCAD has grown over time to include the five undergraduate majors listed above and a graduate department.
-Campus is an hour from Los Angeles, so students have easy access to museums, galleries, the entertainment industry, and graphic design studios.
+The Laguna College of Art and Design offers an extensive foundation program for first-year students that provides thorough preparation for success in their chosen fields.
+LCAD has grown over time to include the eight undergraduate majors listed above, as well as a graduate department.

-NewSchool of Architecture and Design - San Diego
+NewSchool of Architecture & Design — San Diego

 Admissions Rate: 98%